Squillz05/BlueTeamTools/5minplan.md

    display_errors = Off
    expose_php = Off

-4. Check MySQL local access only sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf
+4. MySQL access (IMPORTANT)
-   Ensure:
+   DO NOT bind MySQL to localhost on a scored service.
-   bind-address = 127.0.0.1
+   Leave bind-address as default or set to server’s IP.

 5. Restart services
    sudo systemctl restart apache2